To inform the future use and management of Victoria’s forest estate, a new Great Outdoors Taskforce has been established.

 - identifying Indigenous land management perspectives and practices that support new understandings of the social, economic, and recreational relationships Traditional Owners have with Country (e.g. Biocultural Expressions, that teach us to understand the relationships between the biophysical, social, spiritual and cosmological aspects of Country)

-Prioritisation process for decision-making on the 1.8 million hectares
+Prioritisation process for decision-making on the assessment area

 - prioritising areas of state forest where decisions are required in the next 1-2 years, and identifying areas that would benefit from further engagement and discussion before decisions should be made regarding land management outcomes